Paul Y. Anderson: St. Louis

 His demonstrated ability resulted in his move to the St. Louis Times in 1912 and the St. Louis Star in 1913.
 In 1914, Anderson married Beatrice Wright of East St. Louis, and that year, he came to work at the St. Louis Post-Dispatch.
 Although he enrolled in some correspondence courses during his career, Anderson never obtained a college degree.
 The Post Dispatch published his stories for the next 23 years.

 When he arrived at the Post Dispatch, Anderson was supervised by the managing editor, O.K.
 Bovard.
-It was a fortuitous match of a young, energetic reporter with an editor who had the drive to build the Post-Dispatch into a newspaper that became internationally recognized for its honest and adroit reporting.
+On his first assignment, he exposed official corruption in East St. Louis.
+Due to this, his wife received threatening telephone calls from gamblers and police.

 Anderson first came to national attention in 1917 when a congressional committee investigated the East St. Louis Race Riots.
 As a reporter covering East St. Louis for the Post Dispatch, Anderson was one of many newspaper reporters called to testify.
 In its report to the House of Representatives, the committee singled out Anderson for praise.
 Anderson, the committee said, "reported what he saw without fear of consequences; defied the indignant officials whom he charged with criminal neglect of duty; ran the daily risk of assassination, and rendered invaluable public service by his exposures."
-As his national reputation soared, Anderson's personal life deteriorated.
-He was divorced from his first wife in 1919.

 Anderson also undertook a successful campaign to release those prisoners who were imprisoned for various alleged offenses in the course of World War I. "When the Post-Dispatch, in 1923, launched its crusade to get freedom for the political prisoners who had been run into jail by government Cossacks [federal and state prosecutors], it was Anderson who performed the fieldwork.
 When he was through firing, the political prisoners were out of jail, and the first national crusade of the Post Dispatch had become a triumph."